happyoung68/Deeplog-log_anomaly_detection/README.md

    ```
    It will predict using `name = 'demo_input.csv'` in `predict.py`, here I am using the same file for both training and prediction, but you can change it as needed.😁
    The anomaly output will be saved as `../result/anomaly_output_for_xxx.csv`.

+5. DIY your own model
+   Just try to modify parameters like `window_size`, `num_candidates`, `inputfile` to build your own model.😇
+## Contributing
+If you have any questions, please open an [issue](https://github.com/happyoung68/Deeplog-log_anomaly_detection/issues).

+Welcome to [pull requests](https://github.com/happyoung68/Deeplog-log_anomaly_detection/pulls) to improve this repo!